-The Coronavirus Job Retention Scheme, or furlough scheme, ends on 31 October 2020.
+The Coronavirus Job Retention Scheme, or furlough scheme, was originally set to end on 31 October 2020 (but has been extended - see below).
 Chancellor Rishi Sunak has announced its replacement – the Job Support Scheme – and various other measures to help small businesses through the pandemic.
 Article by Nick Green.

 Employers who have been furloughing their staff during lockdown will no longer be able to draw upon the Coronavirus Job Retention Scheme to pay 80% of their wages, after 31 October 2020.
 However, as of 1 November the Chancellor Rishi Sunak is putting a substitute scheme in place.
 What does this offer, who is eligible, and how many employees will be able to keep their jobs and preserve their incomes as a result?
 Here are the details known so far.

-Under the government’s new Job Support Scheme, furloughed employees will have to return to work for at least a third (33%) of their normal hours.
+Under the government’s new Job Support Scheme, furloughed employees will have to return to work for at least a fifth (20%) of their normal hours.
 If they do this, they are entitled to at least 77% of their normal wage – but paying this wage must be shared between the government and the employer.

 Here’s how that works.
 The employer will pay the employee for all the hours they work.
 For the remaining hours that they do not work (i.e. compared to what they would normally work), the employer pays a third of the wages that would be due, and the government also pays a third.